Dog Walking Policies Every Professional Needs

-This week Scout is giving pet sitters the ability to enter and have pet owners digitally sign a service agreement.
-Setting policy and getting sign off from customers reduces friction down the road.
+Scout gives pet sitters the ability to enter and have pet owners digitally sign a service agreement.
+Setting dog walking policies and getting sign off from pet parents reduces friction down the road.
 At meet and greets, I go so far as to read my policy agreement aloud, word for word.
 Customers have an opportunity to ask any questions, and I have peace of mind knowing that the pet owner is well informed before starting services.

 Early on in my now 10-year career, I’ve had to update my pet sitting service agreement on many occasions.
 Running a business is a learning experience.
 As I continue to learn valuable lessons, I make changes and updates, and I have customers confirm, in writing, that they are aware of the change.
 Here at Scout, we automate this process by pushing the updated service agreement to the pet sitting app and requiring the pet owner to accept the changes before they can continue to schedule.

-Here’s a list the policies every pet sitter should include in their service agreement:
+Here’s a list the dog walking policy questions every professional should answer in their service agreement:

-Once your customers understand your pricing structure, it’s important to set payment expectations.
+Once the pet parent understands your pricing structure, it’s important to set payment expectations.
 Do you accept cash?
-When is payment due?
+When is a payment due?
 Is it before services start or after they are completed?
 Is payment due immediately or do you offer payment terms such as 10 days after the invoice is sent?
 As you can see there are many ways to structure your payment policy.
 No matter what the details are, you need to communicate them.
 Having an ambiguous payment policy will certainly cause your past-due receivables to surge, which will lead to cash flow issues for your company.
-Make it clear to your customers what you expect and enforce your policy strictly.
+Make it clear to your customers what you expect and enforce your dog walking policies strictly.

 Surcharges are additional fees that kick in based on some type of triggering event.
 For example, last minute requests, last minute cancelations, weekends, or additional pets to name a few.
 Even if you don’t allow things like last minute bookings or don’t charge additional pet fees, you should express your policy in the service agreement.
 Pet owners may come to you with certain expectations.
 It’s very important to manage those expectations by communicating effectively.